Full question:

 Answer:

-It is not easy to get ownership of property from co-tenants and all of the owners are co-tenants.
-When the Brother died your Father had a claim for contribution from him for the Brothers share of the taxes that your Father paid.
-If your Father did not probate a claim it may not be able to collect it now.
+It can be challenging to gain ownership of property from co-tenants, as all owners are co-tenants.
+When your father’s brother passed away, your father could have claimed reimbursement for the brother’s share of the taxes he paid.
+If your father did not file a claim during probate, it may be too late to collect that now.

-To clarify.
-A Partition to sell or divide property is an action that can be filed by a co-tenant.
-If the land cannot be divided the Court can order a sale.
-Please consult a local attorney for assistance if this is an option you want to take.
+A partition action is a legal process that a co-tenant can initiate to sell or divide the property.
+If the land cannot be divided, the court can order a sale.
+Please consult a local attorney for guidance on this option.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.